Public perception of any person with a camera in their hand in and around public landmarks, was forever changed as a result of September 11, 2001.

 Most folks in public places don’t mind being photographed if you ask.

 But under no circumstances should you run off when discovered as if you’ve done something wrong.
-My years as a newspaper photographer has taught me no 2 situations are alike.
+My years as a newspaper photographer have taught me that no two situations are alike.

 You probably don’t want to read that, I know.
 But it’s true.